-(c) DREDGING For waters that are subject to the ebb and flow of the tide, maintenance dredging for navigational purposes ≤3,000 SF with upland disposal.
+MINIMUM IMPACT PROJECTS MINOR & MAJOR IMPACT PROJECTS INDIVIDUAL PERMIT (c) DREDGING For waters that are subject to the ebb and flow of the tide, maintenance dredging13 for navigational purposes ≤3,000 SF with upland disposal.
 Includes return water from upland contained disposal area.
-Provided : • Dredging & disposal operation limited to Nov 15 - Mar 15. • No impacts to SAS or shellfish beds . • No dredging in intertidal areas. • Proper siltation controls are used.
-For Federally-designated navigable waters (see definition of Tidal/Navigable Waters of the U.S. above), maintenance dredging ≤3,000 SF with upland disposal.
-Includes return water from upland contained disposal area.
-For waters that are subject to the ebb &amp; flow of the tide, maintenance dredging &gt;3,000 SF or new dredging &lt;20,000 SF.
+Provided: Mechanical dredging only Dredging &amp; disposal operation limited to Nov 15 - Mar 15.
+No impacts to SAS6 or shellfish beds.
+No dredging in intertidal areas.
+Proper siltation controls are used.
+For Federally-designated navigable waters (see definition of Tidal/Navigable Waters of the U.S. above), maintenance dredging13 ≤3,000 SF with upland disposal.
+Includes return water from upland contained disposal area. the use of an environmental bucket for mechanical dredging is recommended by NMFS For waters that are subject to the ebb &amp; flow of the tide, maintenance dredging &gt;3,000 SF or new dredging &lt;20,000 SF (may be mechanical or hydraulic dredging).
 Provided: Dredging &amp; disposal operation limited to Nov 15-Mar15.
 No impacts to SAS or shellfish beds.
 Disposal includes: 1.upland; 2.beach nourishment of any size provided the primary purpose of the dredging is navigation; or 3.open water &amp; confined aquatic disposal, if Corps, in consultation with Federal and State agencies, finds the material suitable.
-For Federally-designated navigable waters (see def. of Tidal/Navigable Waters of the U.S. above), maintenance dredging of any area &gt;3,000 SF or new dredging of any area.
+For Federally-designated navigable waters (see def. of Tidal/ Navigable Waters of the U.S. above), maintenance dredging of any area &gt;3,000 SF or new dredging of any area.
 Includes return water from upland contained disposal area.
 Projects with proactive restoration (SAS, shellfish beds, anadromous fish run, etc.) as a primary purpose with impacts of any size.
 Specific activities with impacts of any area or cubic yardage required affecting the containment, stabilization, or removal of hazardous or toxic waste materials that are performed, ordered, or sponsored by a government agency with established legal or regulatory authority may be reviewed as a Minor/Major project.
 Wetlands must be restored in place.
 New dredging ≥20,000 SF Dredging for non- navigational purposes (sand mining).
 E.g., the primary purpose of obtaining the sand is for beach nourishment or upland use. (d) MOORINGS Private, non-commercial, non-rental, single-boat moorings.
-Provided: Proper/eco-friendly moorings are used so chains or other connections do not rest on the bottom in veg. shallows.
-Authorized by the State.
+Provided: Proper/eco-friendly moorings are used so chains or other connections do not rest on the bottom in vegetated shallows.
+Authorized by the local harbormaster.
 Not associated with a boating facility.
 Moorings in Federal Anchorage not associated with a boating facility.
 Not located within the buffer zone of the horizontal limits of a Federal Channel.
 No interference with navigation.
 Moorings not meeting the terms of a Minimum project.
 Moorings located such that they, and/or vessels docked or moored at them, are within the buffer zone of the horizontal limits of a Federal Channel .
 Moorings and/or their moored vessels within the horizontal limits of a Federal Channel .